 Why You Crave Salt

-If you crave salt, and have adrenal fatigue, it’s likely because you have low levels of aldosterone.
+If you crave salt, and have adrenal fatigue (remember you can determine this by a simple hair analysis test), it’s likely because you have low levels of aldosterone.
 When aldosterone levels are low, sodium is excreted in the urine and it takes water with it.
 It is really critical to stay hydrated appropriately in this situation.
-Adding a pinch of good quality sea salt to your water will be an important thing to do a couple of times per day until your adrenals heal and your output of aldosterone returns to normal.
 You also want to be sure you are getting a good balance of water, salt and potassium.

 In his book ‘Adrenal Fatigue, The 21st Century Stress Syndrome’, James Wilson recommends drinking small repeated doses of water accompanied by a little food sprinkled with kelp powder.
 Kelp contains both potassium and sodium.

 I must note that those with hypothyroid and Hashimoto’s will need to work with their doctors if they want to use kelp, as it also contains iodine.
 Iodine in those with autoimmune thyroid can cause a reaction.
 We are beginning to understand more why this occurs, but it’s critical to work with a qualified practitioner when dealing with iodine and autoimmune thyroid (namely Hashimotos).

 Ways to Consume More Minerals & Electrolytes

 - Bone broth would be good to sip on throughout the day.
 I personally think we all could stand to consume more bone broth.
 1-2 cups per day is a good idea for anyone with adrenal fatigue, up to a quart would be even better.